 Statuses and linkages

-Analysis of the opportunity to electrify the UW Seattle fleet and parking services, and capacity for parking to house solar canopies, has been completed, and a report will be released for review in Fall, 2020.
-The same analysis can be applied to the Bothell and Tacoma campuses in Fall, 2020.
-There are linkages between these targets and actions, and the goal of reducing commuting to campus via single occupancy vehicle.
+Analysis of the opportunity to electrify the UW Seattle fleet and parking services and capacity for parking to house solar canopies has been completed and a report will be released in June 2021.
+The same analysis has been applied to the Bothell and Tacoma campuses.
+There are linkages between these targets and actions, and the goal of reducing commuting to campus via single occupancy vehicles..

 Progress toward completion of the Action will be measured by:

-- Percentage of parking spaces having charger access.
+- Number of parking spaces having charger access.

 Besides technological innovation, this project will require financial innovation as well.
-Modernizing the Seattle campus district heating system will be among UW’s largest capital projects to date, and multiple financing models need to be compared.
+Modernizing the Seattle campus district heating system will be among UW’s largest capital projects to date, and multiple financing models need to be comparatively evaluated.